mongodb/specifications/source/change-streams/change-streams.rst

 ChangeStream
 ------------

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
 Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
 If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a manner of closing the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.
-If your language has an idiomatic way of disposing of resources you MAY choose to implement that in addition to, or instead of, an explicit close method, whichever is more idiomatic for your language.
+If your language has an idiomatic way of disposing of resources you MAY choose to implement that in addition to, or instead of, an explicit close method.

 A change stream MUST track the last resume token, per `Updating the Cached Resume Token`_.